khrome/ascii-art/README.md

 <table><tr><td colspan="3">

-Change "Some Text" to be formatted using the `doom.flf` font, which it will load from the predefined localtion (defaults to `/Fonts`)
+Change "Some Text" to be formatted using the `doom.flf` font, which it will load from the predefined location (defaults to `/Fonts`)
 </td></tr><tr><td valign="top">
 <details><summary> JS </summary><p>